LivInAbsurdism/livinabsurdism.github.io/index.md

 **I'm a backend engineer who loves plants, novel solutions, reading, and learning.**

-I currently live in the San Juan Mountain where I spend my time working remotely, training hard, and working towards a more ecologically-minded existence.
+I currently live in the mountains where I spend my time working remotely, training hard, and working towards a more ecologically-minded existence.

 #### My Current Side Projects